 This Environmental Assessment is subject to the requirements of Part 5 of the MVRMA.
-It is also subject to the MVEIRB's Environmental Impact Assessment Guidelines (revised in December 2003) and the MVEIRB's Rules of Procedure.
+It is also subject to the MVEIRB's Rules of Procedure.
 These documents can be accessed on the MVEIRB's web site (www.mveirb.nt.ca).
 Please contact the MVEIRB for further information.